ailarnash/ailarnash.github.io/README.md

 ailarnash.github.io/portfolio
 # User experince researcher

+### Bio

+### About
+As I write this, I am knee-deep in the third year of my doctoral program in Educational Psychology at Simon Fraser University, Vancouver.
+But let me backtrack a bit.
+Before embarking on this academic journey, I obtained a Bachelor's degree in Social Sciences, followed by a Master's degree in Psychology.
+I have dabbled in various disciplines, from social sciences to statistics, from research methods to psychology.
+My insatiable curiosity and passion for learning have driven me to explore diverse domains of knowledge.

+Presently, my primary research interest lies in the field of user experience research.
+I am passionate about exploring ways to understand and enhance user engagement, as I believe it is a critical component of creating successful digital products and services.
+Through my work, I aim to identify the factors that influence user engagement, such as usability, user interface design, and content strategy, among others.
+I am excited to connect with you to discuss your organization's goals and interests in this area.
+Together, we can collaborate to develop innovative solutions that elevate the user experience and drive the success of your products or services.

 ### Profile
 - Research: experimental design, qualitative & quantitative methodologies (A/B testing, usability testing, card sorting), surveys, structured & semi-structured interviews, online assessment, storytelling, written reports